Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 ## FSO and Game Bar

 FSO and Game Bar are built-in features on Windows 10 which are used to record your screen and take screenshots.
-On Atlas we have disabled this to make the experience more fluid and faster.
+On Atlas we have disabled them to make the experience more fluid and faster.
 To enable just run the `Enable FSO and Game Bar.reg` file in the `FSO and Game Bar` folder.

 ## HDD